Hey Kids (Start Here)

 I just want to look, Newt replies.
 I just need to go there and look.

-Go, the kids whisper.
-Go.
+Come, the kids whisper.
+Come.

 None of this is Newt, yet this is all he is.